python-discord/bot/bot/resources/tags/dict-get.md

 Often while using dictionaries in Python, you may run into `KeyErrors`.
-This error is raised when you try to access a key that isn't present in your dictionary.\
-While you can use a `try` and `except` block to catch the `KeyError`, Python also gives you some other neat ways to handle them.
+This error is raised when you try to access a key that isn't present in your dictionary.
+Python gives you some neat ways to handle them.

 **The `dict.get` method**